 Which one should you use?
 We suggest you go for the cloud.
 That’s because it’s easier to scale on the cloud, and deployment is much more convenient than on-premises.
 Moreover, you pay for only the resources you use and don’t require any physical infrastructure.

-But there is a downside to using the cloud approach.
-Your team will have to develop scores of components and configure each in such a way that it all works together efficiently, because that requires a lot of work!
+However, there is a downside to using the cloud approach.
+Your team will have to develop scores of components and configure each so that it all works together efficiently—that requires a lot of work!
 It is here that Terraform enters the scene to make the entire exercise more convenient for you.

 Terraform and DevOps

-Terraform as an IaC tool allow your DevOps developers to automate as well as manage the infrastructure, platforms, and services on those platforms from one location.
+Terraform is an IaC tool that allows your DevOps developers to automate and manage the infrastructure, platforms, and services on those platforms from one location.
 It also allows for sharing and reusing the same.

 You do not have to manually log in to, say, AWS Web Console to create your infrastructure components.
 You can simply do it in code.
 Also, you only need to update the Terraform code and apply it if you wish to make any changes.

-This is how Terraform automates your configuration and cloud infrastructure as well as automation here means restricting the amount of human-IT system interactions.
+This is how Terraform automates your configuration and cloud infrastructure, and automation here means restricting the amount of human-IT system interactions.
 It does not refer to provisioning, which is the process of acquiring and setting physical components needed to run a particular application.

 This is achieved by creating functions or scripts with an IaC tool like Terraform, which can be reused, thus saving you precious time.
 You create the script once and keep using it repeatedly!